The person who says it cannot be done should not interrupt the person doing it. (Chinese proverb)

 As opposed to standard medical methods of treating vascular ischemia, the nutritional revascularization helps to reduce the impact of factors that created the buildup of atherosclerotic plaque in the arteries.

 Any wound requires more blood than normal in order to heal.
-If that extra blood is not forthcoming the wound never heals and, in fact, dies back.
+If that extra blood is not forthcoming the wound never heals and in fact dies back.

 The natural restoration of blood flow to the arteries can be done with the help of Gangrene Clear-G Formula - a targeted, orthomolecular formulation providing a comprehensive support for the entire circulatory system.

-Simply put, Gangrene Clear-G Formula works to improve and/or restore circulation.
+Simply put, our Gangrene Clear-G Formula works to improve and/or restore circulation.
 And improved circulation allows the body to heal itself.